CeadeS/DL2020/README.md

 # DL2020
-_This Repo is meant for collaboration during the DL2020 assignment_
+_This Repo is meant as a collaboration platform during the DL2020 group assignment.
+The goal is to experiment with different regularization techniques and achieve good results on a publicly available dataset.
+[Imagewoof](https://github.com/fastai/imagenette) was chosen for this purpose.
+The leaderboard entries at the time of this writing are __76.61% (5 Epochs)__, __86.27% (20 Epochs)__ and __87.83% (80 Epchs)__ for the 128px Category._

 ## Folder Structure
 - __architectures__ \